FilipeMarch/news-scraper-bot/README.md

 - **task pre_test**: A pre-test step that ensures the codebase is properly linted by running `task lint` before executing the test suite.
 - **task post_test**: After the tests run, this task generates an HTML coverage report, providing insights into the test coverage of the source code.

+You can run without using a robot using command line: `python src/main.py --search_phrase "python" --news_category "programming" --num_months 8`

 &nbsp;

 ## 🧪 Tests